-CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure CCR to be emplaced in the landfill will be conditioned before loaded into vehicles for transport to the landfill.
+CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure Condition CCR to be emplaced in the landfill before it is loaded into vehicles for transport to the landfill.
 Conditioning CCR increases moisture content of the CCR and minimizes the potential for CCR fugitive dust generation during CCR transport (and emplacement in the landfill).
-CCR fly ash to be placed in the surface impoundments is conditioned before loading into trucks for transport to the surface impoundments Conditioning CCR increases moisture content of the CCR and minimizes the potential for CCR fugitive dust generation during CCR transport (and placement in the surface impoundments).
+Condition CCR fly ash to be placed in the surface impoundments before loading into trucks for transport to the surface impoundments Conditioning CCR increases moisture content of the CCR and minimizes the potential for CCR fugitive dust generation during CCR transport (and placement in the surface impoundments).
 Cover or enclose trucks used to transport CCR onsite, as necessary.
 Covering or enclosing trucks transporting CCR minimizes the potential for CCR fugitive dust generation from the CCR transport trucks.
-Transportation of CCR at the facility Limit the speed of vehicles to no more than 15 mph on facility roads.
-Limiting the speed of vehicles traveling on facility roads minimizes the potential for CCR fugitive dust generation from the CCR transport trucks.
-Sweep or rinse off the outside of the trucks transporting CCR, as necessary.
+Transportation of CCR at the Limit the speed of vehicles to no more than 15 mph on facility roads.
+Limiting the speed of vehicles traveling on facility roads minimizes the potential for CCR fugitive dust generation from the CCR transport trucks. facility Sweep or rinse CCR off of the outside of the trucks transporting CCR, as necessary.
 Removing CCR present on the outside of the truck minimizes the potential for movement of the truck or wind to cause CCR fugitive dust to become airborne.
 Cover or enclose trucks used to transport CCR offsite.
 Covering or enclosing trucks transporting CCR minimizes the potential for CCR fugitive dust generation from the CCR transport trucks.
-Water CCR haul roads, as necessary.
+Condition CCR materials to be transported offsite before they are loaded into trucks, as necessary.
+Conditioning CCR increases moisture content of the CCR and minimizes the potential for CCR fugitive dust generation during CCR transport.
+Condition CCR haul roads with water or dust suppressant, as necessary.
 Watering CCR haul roads will minimize the potential for CCR fugitive dust generation in excessively dry or windy conditions.
 Remove CCR deposited on facility road surfaces during transport as necessary.
 Removing CCR deposited on facility road surfaces as a result of transport minimizes the potential for CCR fugitive dust generation from vehicle traffic.
+Reduce or halt operations during high wind events, as necessary.
+Reducing or halting operations during high wind events minimizes the potential for CCR fugitive dust generation.